ISO 22000 vs ISO 19600

 Quick Verdict

 ISO 22000 provides certifiable food safety management for food chain organizations, ensuring hazard control and market access.
 ISO 19600 offers guidelines for general compliance systems across industries.
-Companies adopt ISO 22000 for GFSI recognition; ISO 19600 for governance frameworks.
+Companies adopt ISO 22000 as the foundation for GFSI recognition; ISO 19600 for governance frameworks.

 ISO 22000